cython/cython/docs/src/quickstart/cythonize.rst

 and in the call to it, yet a Python ``float`` object must be constructed around the argument in order to pass it.

-Therefore Cython language provides a syntax for declaring a C-style function, the ``cdef`` keyword.
-Moreover, Cython library provides ``@cfunc`` decorator to declare C-style function without need of using Cython language.
-Both aproaches are equivalent and produces same C code:
+Therefore, Cython provides a way for declaring a C-style function, the Cython specific ``cdef`` statement, as well as the ``@cfunc`` decorator to declare C-style functions in Python syntax.
+Both approaches are equivalent and produce the same C code:

 .. tabs::